 Dwarka has special importance as one of the major Hindu pilgrim places, known as the capital of Lord Krishna’s Kingdom.
 The Dwarkadhish Temple is also known as the Jagat Mandir or Nija Mandir.
 It is a Hindu temple dedicated to the god Krishna, who is worshiped here by the name Dwarkadhish, or ‘King of Dwarka’.
-Temple is situated on the banks of river Gomti, the town is described in legend as the capital of Krishna.
+The temple is situated on the banks of river Gomti, The town is described in legend as the capital of Krishna.
 The spire of this temple is about 170 feet high.
 The temple is located at Dwarka, Gujarat, India.
 Dwarka city is known as Devbhumi Dwarka.

 Bet Dwarka Dwarkadhish Temple

 Bet Dwarka or Shankhodhar is an inhabited island at the mouth of the Gulf of Kutch situated 3 km off the coast of Okha, Gujarat, India.
-The island measured northwest to southeast in 13 km long with an average east-west width of 4 km.
+The island measured northwest to southeast is 13 km long with an average east-west width of 4 km.
 It is a strip of sand and stone situated 30 km north of the town of Dwarka.

 The Dwarkadhish Jagat Mandir was awarded the certificate of “World Amazing Place” on 22 March 2021 by the World Talent Organization, New Jersey, USA.